Nuno Castel-Branco, historian of science at All Souls College, Oxford

 Talks & Other Highlights

-The Anatomy of a Conversion, Science & Religion Seminar, Oxford — March 2026
+The Anatomy of a Conversion, SCS Conference, Chicago — June 2026

 The Galileo Affair and Why It Still Matters, St. Michael’s Hall, Oxford — February 2026